sceckert/sceckert.github.io/_pages/about.md

 ---
 title: "About"
 layout: single
-excerpt: "I'm Sierra Eckert, a PhD candidate in Columbia University's Department of English and Comparative Literature. "
+excerpt: "I am currently a Postdoctoral Associate and Perkins Fellow at the Center for Digital Humanities at Princeton University. "
 sitemap: false
 permalink: /about/
 ---
 {% include base_path %}

-I'm Sierra Eckert, a PhD candidate in Columbia University's Department of English and Comparative Literature.
-I study and teach nineteenth-century literature and the history and theory of data.
-My research, broadly speaking, includes Victorian literature and print culture, the history of literary criticism, and literary informatics.
+I am currently a Postdoctoral Associate and Perkins Fellow at the Center for Digital Humanities at Princeton University.
+I received my PhD in English and Comparative Literature from Columbia University in August 2020.
+I study and teach the intersection of literary form, systems of information, and labor, from the nineteenth century to the present.
+My research, broadly speaking, takes a historical approach to critical data studies, cultural analytics, and the history of the novel in English.

-Currently, I'm working on a project that examines the nineteenth-century archival imagination and the relationship between literary form, reading practice, and Victorian ways of collecting, preserving, and organizing knowledge.
+Currently, I am working on a book project about the process of information storage, organization, and retrieval that shaped the narrative techniques of British novel in the age of statistics and state archives.
+I'm also at work on second project: an experiment in quantitative methods and disciplinary history.

-This site houses my ongoing research work and other professional material.
-My [CV]({% include base_path %}/cv/) and [current projects]({% include base_path %}/projects) can be found under their respective tabs.
+This site houses work related to my research, teaching, and other professional material.
+My [CV]({% include base_path %}/cv/), [current projects]({% include base_path %}/projects), and [teaching]({% include base_path %}/teaching/ can be found under their respective tabs.